Mike's musical career

 New Corona Band

-Penni Gillis (melodeon), Clif Barfield (dulcimer, w/wind), Peter McCluskie (gtr), Mike Fleming (bass)
+Penni Gillis (melodeon), Clif Barfield (dulcimer, w/wind), Peter McCluskie (gtr), Mike Fleming (bass), Karen Fleming (caller)

 I was casting around for another band and pimping myself in a music shop in Wolverhampton, and Penni saw my advert and asked if I would like to join a barn dance band.
 I was very hesitant about it - I'd never played that sort of music at all.
 But I allowed her to persuade me to come along and play at a gig they were doing at a pub called the Chindit (no dancing, just tunes), and I finished up joining.
-More details of the band are on the New Corona Band website.
+Kaz became our caller after I'd done a couple of gigs with them.

 Breakaway